BaronVonPerko/StaticAngularBlog/src/assets/posts/2021-12-29-use-specific-ssh-keys-for-github.md

 tags: github
 ---

-If you're like me, you have a personal GitHub account and a personal one.
+If you're like me, you have a personal GitHub account and a work one.
 Or, maybe you have multiple for some reason.
 If you do, then you've surely run into the problem of needing to clone a repository on a device that has the credentials saved for a